djordjemila/djordjemila.github.io/_sections/about-me.md

 <br><br>

 I am originally from Serbia, born in [Belgrade](https://en.wikipedia.org/wiki/Belgrade) in 1990, grew up in [Kruševac](https://en.wikipedia.org/wiki/Kru%C5%A1evac).
-Correct English spelling of my name is Djordje Miladinovic while in Serbian we would write it Đorđe Miladinović if you prefer [latin alphabet](https://en.wikipedia.org/wiki/Gaj%27s_Latin_alphabet) or Ђорђе Миладиновић if you fancy [cyrillic](https://en.wikipedia.org/wiki/Serbian_Cyrillic_alphabet).
+Correct English spelling of my name is Djordje Miladinovic while in Serbian it would be Đorđe Miladinović if you prefer [latin alphabet](https://en.wikipedia.org/wiki/Gaj%27s_Latin_alphabet) or Ђорђе Миладиновић if you fancy [cyrillic](https://en.wikipedia.org/wiki/Serbian_Cyrillic_alphabet).
 If you can pronounce [Django](https://www.imdb.com/title/tt1853728/) or [Djokovic](https://novakdjokovic.com/en/) then you can also pronounce Djordje.
 <br><br>